Procurement Glossary

 New: Category Management

 Category management: The modern category management approach is revolutionizing the product group strategy.
-Here, product groups are viewed as strategic business units for which specific strategies are developed.
+Categories are viewed as strategic business units for which specific strategies are developed.
 By using digital tools and data analysis, companies gain deeper insights into spending, supplier performance and market trends.
 Partnerships with suppliers that promote innovation and long-term contracts enable improved conditions and stability.
 Practical benefits include significant cost savings, increased value contribution from purchasing and increased agility in the market.

 Practical example: Introduction of category management in the consumer goods industry